 Among the activities we are planning are live brain demonstrations, surprise guests, and free access to the Museum of Science and Industry.
 More information about this outreach event can be found at https://s4sn-outreach.rcc.uchi

 We look forward to seeing you and welcoming you all to our Social Neuroscience Fair on October 17th, 2019.

-As of November 1st, 2017, the High-Performance Electrical Neuroimaging Laboratory has been changed to Brain Dynamics Laboratory to better describe the full range of methods that are used and the questions that are addressed in the lab.
-For instance, methods used at the lab include:
+As of November 1st 2017, the High-Performance Electrical Neuroimaging Laboratory (HPEN) has been converted to the Brain Dynamics Laboratory to better reflect the full range of of methods that are used and the questions that are addressed in the lab.
+For instance, methods used include:

 - High-Performance Electrical Neuroimaging (HPEN)

-Combining high-performance electrical neuroimaging, algorithms integrating brain source localization, noise suppression and boostrapping with high performance computing, and other methods the Brain dynamics laborator offers cutting edge tools for the study of brain dynamics in social species.
+Combining high-performance electrical neuroimaging, algorithms integrating brain source localization, noise suppression and bootstrapping with high performance computing, and other methods, the Brain Dynamics Laboratory offers cutting edge tools for the study of brain dynamics in social spaces.

 The emphasis is placed on converging resources, sharing data and protocols and integrating scientific theoretical knowledge and methodologies from four main disciplinary fields: High Performance Computing (HPC), Psychology, Psychiatry, Neurology, and Cognitive and Social Neuroscience.

 The ultimate mission of the lab is to create an open access scientific community with new interdisciplinary learning opportunities in social neuroscience, electrical neuroimaging and super computing for scientists, students, and teachers.